pombreda/lepl/doc-src/manual/lepl5.0.rst

   ``config.manage()`` to ``config.low_memory()``.
 This also adds some additional settings that are needed to reduce memory use and restricts the size of "secondary" stacks used in search / repetition.
-The result is that Lepl really can handle inputs larger than available memory - ADD LINK.
+The result is that Lepl really can handle inputs larger than available memory - see :ref:`resources`.

 * If you define your own matchers you will need to use ``s_next()`` and friends instead of accessing the "string".
 So replace::